These Are the 13 Components of Proper Sitting Posture at Your Computer

 2. Keep your neck straight

 Sometimes pulling your shoulders back isn’t enough.
 Sometimes, when people pull their shoulders back, they still hunch their necks.
-If you’ve got a neck that just won’t straighten out whatever you do, you can use a breathable, discreet neck brace to keep your neck straight and narrow.
+If you’ve got a neck that just won’t straighten out whatever you do, you can use a breathable, discreet NECK BRACE to keep your neck straight and narrow.
+Wearing a neck support collar is highly advisable here.

 3. Keep everything at eye level